deis/router/README.md

 If a load balancer such as the one described above does exist (whether created automatically or manually) _and_ if you intend on handling any long-running requests, the load balancer (or similar) _may_ require some manual configuration to increase the idle connection timeout.
 Typically, this is most applicable to AWS and Elastic Load Balancers, but may apply in other cases as well.
 It does _not_ apply to Google Container Engine, as the idle connection timeout cannot be configured there, but also works fine as-is.

-If, for instance, router were installed on kube-aws, in conjunction with the rest of the Deis platform, this timeout should be increased to a recommended value of 1200 seconds.
+If, for instance, router were installed on kube-aws, in conjunction with the rest of the Deis Workflow platform, this timeout should be increased to a recommended value of 1200 seconds.
 This will ensure the load balancer does not hang up on the client during long-running operations like an application deployment.
 Directions for this can be found [here](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/config-idle-timeout.html).

 #### Manually configuring a load balancer